Firefighting is a challenging, demanding, exciting and fulfilling career.

 - Teamwork and public relations

-Applicants (by invite only) will be advised of the location and time of the aptitude test.
-The aptitude test must be written on location in Edmonton; no out-of-town or supervised exams will be allowed.
-There will be no re-writes.
+Applicants (by invitation only) will be advised of the location and time of the aptitude test.
+The aptitude test must be written on location in Edmonton, and is typically scheduled in April or May.
+No out-of-town or supervised exams will be allowed, and there will be no re-writes.

 A non-refundable $50 payment to the City of Edmonton will be required prior to writing.